dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 This is by no means critical, since you can always write your own instances, but it's handy and makes programs more terse.
 It's also good practice as a programmer to automate what you can, because sometimes the most hard to diagnose mistakes are found in boring, seemingly hard to get wrong code.

-The situation here has historically been somewhat messy because of the matrix of
+The situation has historically been messy because of the matrix of
-- Multiple base mechanisms to implement typeclass derivation (chiefly `shapeless` and `magnolia`)
+- Multiple base mechanisms to implement typeclass derivation (`shapeless` and `magnolia`)
 - Multiple flavours / ways of typeclass derivation used by the target libraries that you want to derive instances for ("semi-auto", "full-auto", etc)

 Out of the mechanisms, `magnolia` is preferred over `shapeless` in Scala 2, because of the superior (compile-time) performance.